Jack Weinberg: After FSM

 Weinberg was active in leadership of the Vietnam Day Committee (VDC), a coalition that organized rallies and marches opposing the Vietnam War.

 On Friday night, October 15, 1965, the VDC held an anti-war march that began at the UC Berkeley campus and was intended to end at the Oakland Army Terminal.
 The march left the UC campus at 7:52 p.m. after an all-day rally there.
 Marchers carried anti-U.S. foreign policy signs and chanted anti-war slogans.
 There were 10,000–14,000 people in the march.
 At the head of the march was a banner carried by a line of marchers, then a sound truck containing VDC leaders including Jack Weinberg, Bettina Aptheker, Jerry Rubin, Stephen Smale, Steve Weissman, Frank Bardacke, and Robert Scheer.
-Also in the truck was the poet Allen Ginsberg chanting the Heart Sutra.
-However, the City of Oakland had refused to grant the march a permit, and so Oakland police blocked Telegraph Avenue at the Oakland border with a phalanx of some 375 policemen.
+Also in the truck was poet Allen Ginsberg chanting the Heart Sutra.
+The City of Oakland had refused to grant the march a permit, and so Oakland Police blocked Telegraph Avenue at the Oakland border with a phalanx of 375 policemen.
 When the march neared the border, it came to a halt while the leaders considered what to do.
 Weinberg and Bardacke got out of the truck, crossed the police line, and met with Oakland Police Chief Edward M. Toothman.
-Weinberg and Bardacke could not persuade Toothman to let the march proceed into Oakland.
-So they returned to the sound truck and told the other VDC leaders.
-A fierce debate ensued about what to do; they voted 5–4 to turn back into Berkeley.
+Weinberg and Bardacke could not persuade Toothman to let the march proceed into Oakland, so they returned to the sound truck and told the other VDC leaders.
+A debate ensued about what to do; they voted 5–4 to turn back into Berkeley.

 Weinberg joined the Independent Socialist Club in 1966 and helped organize it into a national movement—the International Socialists—of which he was a national council member.